AdaCore/training_material/courses/rust_essentials/200_error_handling/04-try_operator.rst

   **You cannot mix and match**

-  You can't use :rust:`?` on a :rust:`Result` inside a function that returns an :rust:`Option`, and vice versa.
+  You can't use :rust:`?` on :rust:`Result` in a function returning :rust:`Option` unless you convert explicitly

 ---------------
 "?" in "main"